minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 MineRL provides support for these modifications using a variety of handlers.

 In this tutorial, we will introduce how these handlers work by building a simple parkour environment where an agent will perform an "MLG water bucket jump" onto a block of gold.

+"An MLG water is when a player is falling out of the air, or when a player jumps off of something, and they throw down water before they hit the ground to break the fall, and prevent themselves from dying by fall damage." --`Sportskeeda <https://www.sportskeeda.com/minecraft/mlg-minecraft#:~:text=MLG%20Water%20Bucket%20in%20Minecraft&text=MLG%20water%20is%20when%20a,from%20dying%20by%20fall%20damage.>`_

 .. image:: ../assets/mlg_water_bucket.gif
   :scale: 100 %